volkamerlab/teachopencadd/talktorials/11_online_apis/README.md

 1. Kinase-Ligand Interaction Fingerprints and Structures database (KLIFS), developed at the Division of Medicinal Chemistry - VU University Amsterdam, is a database that provides information about the protein structure (collected from the PDB) of catalytic kinase domains and the interaction with their ligands.
 We can obtain the curated protein structure from this database and use the ligand information to retrieve similar ligands from other databases, like PubChem or ChEMBL.
 2. Using the ligand information provided by KLIFS, we can query PubChem for similar compounds.
 3. After having obtained the protein structure(s) and several candidate ligands, we can dock them online with the Vina installation provided in the OPAL web services.
 We will also query _proteins.plus'_ DoGSiteScorer for probable binding sites where we will dock the compounds. (part B)
-4. The results will be visualized with `nglview` and their interactions fingerprints compared with those provided originally in KLIFS. (part C)
+4. The results will be visualized with `nglview` and their interactions fingerprints (computed using `PLIP`) compared with those provided originally in KLIFS. (part C)